Bottles and Teats for the Breastfed Baby

-It is difficult for mum and baby when you have so much to do and return to work.
+It is difficult for mother and baby when you have so much to do, other children to look after, or you're preparing to return to work.

-It may be how she is bottle fed by those looking after her during the day.
+It may be how your baby is being bottle fed, either by you or someone looking after him/her

 Conditioning: Babies quickly work out the differences they experience.
 They know the distinct difference between soft, pliable breast tissue that they can mould to fit their oral cavity between the upper surface of the tongue and the roof of the mouth.
 They know that they have to continue to work to stimulate hormone production before the milk will flow through the ductal networks of the breasts and over the back of their tongue.